 Wrapping Your Books in Plastic

 You need to wrap your books in a plastic bag before placing them in the final container.
-This way, you will secure them against water damage should they contact it along the way.
+This way, you will secure them against possible water damage in transit.

 Sandwiching the Books

 Next, sandwich your books in between two cardboards that are a bit larger than the books you intend to ship.
 You should also ensure that the boards are plain because if they have any sticker or print, they will smudge the books.
 This way, you will protect your books against bending while transporting them inside our wholesale boxes to ship books.
 This way, they will arrive in their best form and shape.

 You should also wrap the books using a wrapping paper to cover the plastic and cardboard you had used to cover them.
 In such a way, you will guarantee that the entire pack stays fine and untouched no matter what the shipment conditions are.
 Since both air and sea shipping may come with surprises, it’s better to secure your belongings with extra protection.

 After finishing with your wrapping process, choose an appropriate box to pack your books ready for shipping.
 You will need to fill any of our wholesale boxes to ship books with packing materials in all the edges.